 Because we don’t want to feel how painful the trials and sorrow really are…

 Because we desire a much safer life…we strive and hustle believing we are on our way to peace.

 Striving and hustling are not peaceful.
 Nothing about those words emote peace.
 Yet we would rather hustle to numb the pain so we can find that elusive peace again.
 But is it peace you are looking for?
 Or control over your life?

 It is easier to have that extra glass of wine.
 It is easier to play that video game.
-It is easier to scroll mindlessly through Facebook.
-It is easier to binge watch Netflix.
+It is easier to scroll mindlessly through social media.
+It is easier to binge Netflix.
 All of this is easier than to rest in the peace that God knows the big picture like John 16:33 tells us.

 This is what I’ve learned from the pains of my life.
-It is in those darkest moments when you cannot even find your Plan B anymore and the world has seemingly stopped.
-(Like when your son is a fugitive from the police for 22 days and you think he is dead.
+It is in those darkest moments when you cannot even find your Plan B anymore and the world has seemingly stopped and you are living in overwhelmed land.
+Like when your son is a fugitive from the police for 22 days and you think he is dead.
 I’m talking about real pain here.
-What is your real pain?)
+What is your real pain?

 This is peace beyond understanding.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippians 4:7.
 It is yours to have.
 It is a fruit of the Spirit.

 The risk is to feel the pain that also feels like it is beyond understanding and to stop trying to control the outcome.
 This is hard stuff.